SVH35/GetTissueThickness/README.md

 ### Steps 1-2: Creating the Head Mesh from T1w and T2w MRI scans

 1. Download the [tutorial dataset](https://github.com/SVH35/GetTissueThickness/tree/main/Documents/Tutorial%20Dataset).
 The tutorial data include T1w and T2w MRI scans to mesh into a head model.
-If you would like to start the tutorial with an already completed head model, download the 'm2m_Example_GTT' folder as well.

 2. Create finite element head meshes from the downloaded T1w and T2w MRI scans.
 We recommend [SimNIBS headreco](https://simnibs.github.io/simnibs/build/html/documentation/command_line/headreco.html) (version 3.2) to do so.
 Although SimNIBS provides a comprehensive overview of this procedures, a short summary is given here for the sake of completeness.